charlpcronje/setup.docs.cronje.me/src/codeServerService.md

 ---
 title: VS Code Server as a Service
-label: Server & Software Setup
+label: VS Code Server as a Service
 order: 100
 authors:
   - name: Charl Cronje